derduskenga/crack-pins-use-stolen-pins-hashes/README.md

 ## Test your code

 The starter code provides unit test for your `computeUsernamePINDictionary` method.
 This test is in the `test-pin.py` file.
-Once you complete writing the code for your method, run the file to check that your function implementation returns the expected values.
+Once you complete writing the code for your method, you can run the file to check that your function implementation returns the expected values.

 ## Hints